-In the event that a "change in control" of the Company is consummated during the four-year performance period applicable to our NEOs' PSUs and the applicable NEO remains in employment with us until at least immediately prior to such change in control, then (i) if the underlying shares are not publicly traded following the consummation of the change in control and there is not an "assumption" of the PSUs, then a number of PSUs will vest upon the change in control based on the per-share consideration paid (or payable) in connection with the change in control (or, if the change in control is consummated after the third anniversary of the applicable vesting commencement date, based on the Company's average stock price during the 90-day period ending on the third anniversary of the vesting commencement date (if greater)); and (ii) if the underlying shares are not publicly traded following the consummation of the change in control and there is an "assumption" of the PSUs, the PSUs will convert into a number of unvested restricted stock units based on per-share consideration paid (or payable) in connection with the change in control (or, if the change in control is consummated after the third anniversary of the applicable vesting commencement date, based on the Company's average stock price during the 90-day period ending on the third anniversary of the vesting commencement date (if greater)).
+In the event that a "change in control" of the Company is consummated during the four-year performance period applicable to our NEOs' PSUs and the applicable NEO remains in employment with us until at least immediately prior to such change in control, then (i) if the underlying shares are not publicly traded following the consummation of the change in control and there is not an "assumption" of the PSUs, then a number of PSUs will vest upon the change in control based on the per-share consideration paid (or payable) in connection with the change in control (or, if the change in control is consummated after the third anniversary of the applicable vesting commencement date, based on the Company's average stock price during the 90-day period ending on the third anniversary of the vesting commencement date (if greater)); and (ii) if the underlying shares are not publicly traded following the consummation of the change in control (or, if the change in control and there is an "assumption" of the PSUs, the PSUs will convert into a number of unvested restricted stock units based on per-share consideration paid (or payable) in connect into a number of unvested restricted stock units based on per-share consideration paid (or payable) in connection (or, if the change in control is consummated after the third anniversary of the applicable vesting commencement (or, if the change in control is consummated after the third anniversary of the applicable vesting commencement date, based on the Company's average stock price during the 90-day period ending on the third anniversary of the vesting commencement date (if greater)).
 The unvested restricted stock units (as so assumed and adjusted) would remain outstanding and eligible to vest on the last day of the performance period, subject to the NEO's continued service through the applicable vesting date.